radwietje/GPR-visualisation-script/README.md

 # GPR Hyperbola Detector

 ## Overview
 This project contains a Python script (`main.py`) designed to analyze Ground Penetrating Radar (GPR) data.
-It detects hyperbolic reflections—indicative of subsurface objects—within HDF5 data files.
+It detects hyperbolic reflections, indicative of subsurface objects, within HDF5 data files.
 The tool is specialized for a "sideways" data orientation where depth is measured along the trace axis.

 ## Functionality